-Working parents who are eligible for the 30 hours of free childcare will additionally receive support with childcare costs of up to £2000 per child through the Tax-Free Childcare scheme, which will be rolled-out gradually from April 2017.
+Working parents who are eligible for the 30 hours of free childcare will additionally receive support with childcare costs of up to £2000 per child through the Tax-Free Childcare scheme.
 Please note that Tax-Free Childcare is not available to parents in receipt of tax credits, Universal Credits or childcare vouchers, but it can be used at the same time as 30 hours free childcare.

 More information about government support for childcare is provided on the Childcare Choices website.

 PACEY is always on hand to provide practical advice and guidance for members on how you can support families to participate in all of these schemes.